HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 1. Provider or Care Coordinator creates and sends an electronic referral CBO
 2. CBO receives and accepts referral
 3. CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed
-4. Provider receives the updated status and determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately.
+4. Provider receives the updated status and determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately

 ##### Considerations

 - Will not always have contracted CBO and therefore not a BA
 - Provider may not always have the relationship with the CBO
 - CBO may not accept the referral or be unable to perform the requested service
-- Close loop via patient reported outcome (no electronic referral)
+- Closing the loop via patient reported outcome (no electronic referral)